Statutory register - listed buildings

 How do I report a Building at Risk?

-If you are aware of an historic building which is either derelict or not being properly preserved you can , who will inspect the building and advise you what action they intend to take.
+If you are aware of an historic building which is either derelict or not being properly preserved you can contact Planning Support via email at email@example.com, who will discuss conservation officer who is will inspect the building and advise you what action they intend to take.